ElviraMemeti/WebProgrammingProject/README.md

 The main actors in the system are the Student and the Administrative Person (AP).
 The system allows for two main use cases: student registration and administrative actions.<br>
 ##### Student registration:
-•	The student can initiate the registration process by clicking "I am a student" in the login form.<br>
+-The student can initiate the registration process by clicking "I am a student" in the login form.<br>
-•	The student fills out the registration form, with certain fields remaining hidden until an accredited mentor is assigned.<br>
+-The student fills out the registration form, with certain fields remaining hidden until an accredited mentor is assigned.<br>
 ##### Administrative actions:
-•	AP login through the "Login Form"<br>
+-AP login through the "Login Form"<br>
-•	AP navigated to the PhD Program Screen<br>
+-AP navigated to the PhD Program Screen<br>
-•	AP can select to perform actions on Mentors, Students or Student Progress.<br>
+-AP can select to perform actions on Mentors, Students or Student Progress.<br>
-•	AP can view and search a list of all students<br>
+-AP can view and search a list of all students<br>
-•	AP can add a new student by navigating to the "Student Registration Form"<br>
+-AP can add a new student by navigating to the "Student Registration Form"<br>
-•	AP can add accredited mentors by navigating to the "List All Mentors" screen and clicking the "Add Mentor" button.<br>
+-AP can add accredited mentors by navigating to the "List All Mentors" screen and clicking the "Add Mentor" button.<br>
-•	AP can create academic titles by navigating to the "Create Academic Title" form.<br>
+-AP can create academic titles by navigating to the "Create Academic Title" form.<br>
-•	AP can add a study program by navigating to the "List of Accredited Programs" screen and selecting "Add Accredited Study Program"<br>
+-AP can add a study program by navigating to the "List of Accredited Programs" screen and selecting "Add Accredited Study Program"<br>
 ##### Student specific actions:
-•	A student can see list of available mentors and contact them via email<br>
+-A student can see list of available mentors and contact them via email<br>
-•	A student can see their information like name, ID, academic year, faculty, study program and list of available mentors for him/her corresponding study program.<br>
+-A student can see their information like name, ID, academic year, faculty, study program and list of available mentors for him/her corresponding study program.<br>
 ##### Mentor specific actions:
-•	A mentor can send the “Draft Proposal” to the Faculty Admin<br>
+-A mentor can send the “Draft Proposal” to the Faculty Admin<br>
-•	A mentor can upload the First Presentation of the student<br>
+-A mentor can upload the First Presentation of the student<br>
-•	A mentor logs in, and he can see list of students that they have.
+-A mentor logs in, and he can see list of students that they have.
 Once he has selected the student. <br>
 ##### Faculty Admin specific actions:
-•	Add study programs <br>
+-Add study programs <br>
-•	Upload the document in the system <br>
+-Upload the document in the system <br>

 ![](ClassDiagram.png)